 The bicycle and pedestrian facility element of VISION 2050 is intended to promote safe accommodation of bicycle and pedestrian travel, and encourage bicycle and pedestrian travel as an alternative to personal vehicle travel.
 The ability to support biking and walking is an important component of improving quality of life and achieving healthy, vibrant communities.
 While the Region has a colder climate and the proportion of residents that currently travel by bicycle is small, improving the bicycling and walking environment can have numerous benefits to the Region's residents.
 As the alternatives evaluation showed (presented in Appendix F of Volume II), well-connected infrastructure and a development pattern that provides a mix of uses within short distances make it easier to bike and walk.
 This encourages people to incorporate active travel into their daily routine, which can improve their health and reduce their healthcare costs.
 It is also important to integrate bicycle and pedestrian travel and public transit travel, which often begins and ends by either biking or walking.
-Recognizing the benefits of encouraging active transportation, the bicycle and pedestrian facilities element of VISION 2050 recommends a well-connected bicycle and pedestrian network that improves access to activity centers, neighborhoods, and other destinations in the Region.
-The element seeks to encourage bicycle and pedestrian travel as a safe, attractive alternative to driving.
+Recognizing the benefits of encouraging active transportation, the bicycle and pedestrian facilities element of VISION 2050 recommends a well-connected bicycle and pedestrian network that

-Table 3.3 Roles with Regard to the Implementation of the Bicycle and Pedestrian Element of VISION 2050
+Table 3.3 Roles with Regard to Implementing the Bicycle and Pedestrian Element of VISION 2050

-Public Entities Local Areawide State Recommendation Municipal Transit Agency County Regional Planning Commission Wisconsin Department of Transportation Wisconsin Department of Natural Resources Wisconsin State Legislature Private Entities 3.1: Expand the on-street bicycle Р Р S Р network as the surface arterial system is resurfaced and reconstructed 3.2: Expand the off-street bicycle path system to provide a well- connected regional network Р Р S Р Р 3.3: Implement enhanced bicycle facilities in key regional corridors Р Р S Р 3.4: Expand bike share program implementation Р Р S Р 3.5: Provide pedestrian facilities that facilitate safe, efficient, and accessible pedestrian travel Р Р S Р 3.6: Prepare local community bicycle and pedestrian plans Р Р S
+Public E ntities Local Areawide State Recommendation Municipal Transit Agency County Regional Planning Commission Wisconsin Department of Transportation Wisconsin Department of Natural Resources Wisconsin State Legislature Private Entities P Agency P S Resources Legislatore Emmes 3.1: Expand the on-street bicycle network as the surface arterial system is resurfaced and reconstructed F r 3 r 3.2: Expand the off-street bicycle path system to provide a well- connected regional network Р Р S Р Р 3.3: Implement enhanced bicycle facilities in key regional corridors Р Р S Р 3.4: Expand bike share program implementation Р Р S Р 3.5: Provide pedestrian facilities that facilitate safe, efficient, and accessible pedestrian travel Р Р S Р 3.6: Prepare local community bicycle and pedestrian plans Р Р S

-NOTE: P = Primary entity or entities critical to the implementation of a plan recommendation.
+Note: P = Primary entity or entities critical to the implementation of a plan recommendation.